MCP (Model Context Protocol) Explained: How OpenClaw Talks to Your Tools

 "get_revenue_summary",

-"Returns revenue summary for a given quarter",
+"Returns revenue summary for a given quarter with optional BU filter",

 {